miltonbecker/redux-project/README.md

 1. Please, edit the file docker.env and put your PostgreSQL credentials/config there
 2. Do: docker run --env-file docker.env -d -p 8000:8000 milton/comment-app
 3. Open http://localhost:8000

+# Check

+You can check this branch at http://miltonbecker.com:8000